 Complio is a website that provides tracking services to students.
 All of the documentation outlined above must be uploaded into Complio.
 Complio also provides a place to order the background check and urine drug screen, customized to the MLT program requirements.
-Together, the background check and drug screen cost \$100 and are the financial responsibility of the student.
+Together, the background check, drug screen, and documentation tracking cost \$205 and are the financial responsibility of the student.
+Additional fees may be included if living out of state.